Online Submissions

 II.
 Manuscript submission and interaction with the journal

 Only original cover letters should be mailed to the Editorial Board at 8/2 Petrovsky Blvd, Moscow 127051, Russia (127051, Москва, Петровский б-р, д.
 8, стр.
 2), attn: O.F.
 Fedotova, Managing Editor.
+If the authors represent different institutions, each institution provides several cover letters.

 The journal does not require copies of

-- ethics committee decisions,
+- ethics committee decisions

-- patient consents for publication,
+- patient informed consents for publication

-- permissions to mention contributors in the Acknowledgements section.
+- permissions to mention contributors in the Acknowledgements section

 Communication between the journal and the author

-After checking for compliance, the editors send the manuscript for peer review.
-The peer-review period takes 1–6 months.
-In disputable cases, the editorial staff may ask several additional experts to review the manuscript.
-Copies of the reviews are sent to the authors for their information.
 Having received two positive reviews, the manuscript is sent to its editor who will prepare it for publication.
-If the reviewers and/or editors raise any issues, the authors have to make all the necessary corrections within 14 days.
-If the authors fail to submit the corrected manuscript within this period, the publication date will be postponed.
-If the authors do not submit the corrected version within 1 month, the editorial staff have the right to withdraw the article from publication, of which the authors will be duly notified.
-In this case, the authors may submit the manuscript to the journal again, and it will again undergo the full procedure of preparation for publication.
-The final decision on publication of the manuscript or on its rejection is made by the Editorial Board.
+If the reviewers and/or editors made any comments, the authors are to make all the necessary corrections within 14 days.
+If the authors fail to submit the corrected version within one (1) month, the editorial staff have the right to withdraw the article from publication, of which the corresponding author will be duly notified.
+In this case, the authors may resubmit the manuscript to the journal, and it will again undergo the full preparation process.
+The Editorial Board makes a final decision on publication of the manuscript or its rejection.

 You may find information on manuscript rejection rates and the average turnaround from submission to publication in the Main Info about Journal section.